Expert Mole Mapping London | AI-Driven Mole Screening

 Moles are round, even in colour, and stable.Irregular or atypical (unusual-looking) moles.

-No personal or family history of skin cancer.Previous abnormal mole or melanoma in the past.
+No history of skin pigmentation disorders.Previous abnormal mole or melanoma in the past.

 Can monitor skin themselves with ease.Family history of melanoma (parent, sibling, child).